Random fields, large deviations and triviality in quantum field theory. Part I: Proofs

 $\bullet$ {\bf Case B: } The terms $g_{n} c_{n}^{2}, m_{n}c_{n}$ and $a_{n} d_{n }c_{n}$ are bounded: \\ \\ In this case, since we have:

-almost everywhere, we get $\lim_{n\longrightarrow \infty} {\cal L}^{R}_{n} = 0, \; {\rm a.e.} $, and therefore:
+almost everywhere, we get $\lim_{n\longrightarrow \infty} {\cal A}^{(1)}_{n} = 0, \; {\rm a.e.} $, and therefore:

 On the other hand, we have $\E R_{n,V} =1$ which obviously implies that $\lim_{n\longrightarrow \infty} R_{n,V} = \E R_{\infty}$. \\ Now, it is a well known result that if a sequence of integrable random variables $X_{n}$ converges almost everywhere (or even in probability) to an integrable random variable $X$, and if $\lim_{n} \E |X_{n}| = \E |X|$, then $X_{n}$ converges to $X$ in $\L_{1}$ (cf., e.g., Neveu \cite{Neveu}, p.56, Ex.
 II-6-5).
-From this we deduce that $ R_{n,V}$ converges to $ R_{\infty}\equiv 1$ in $\L_{1} ({\cal S}'(\R^{d}))$, and therefore the sequence of measures $ \mu_{n,V}$ converges strongly (setwise) to $\mu_{0}$, which means the the limiting field $\phi_{d}^{4}$ is the free field.
+From this we deduce that $ R_{n,V}$ converges to $ R_{\infty}\equiv 1$ in $\L_{1} ({\cal S}'(\R^{d}))$, and therefore the sequence of measures $ \mu_{n,V}$ converges strongly (setwise) to $\mu_{0}$, which means the the limiting field $\varphi_{d}^{4}$ is the free field.
 This completes the proof of theorem 3.1. \\

-Let us remark that the later arguments are valid for all dimensions $d\geq 1$ in the case where the the terms $g_{n} c_{n}^{2}, m_{n}c_{n}$ and $a_{n} d_{n }c_{n}$ are bounded ; while the former ones, corresponding to the case where at least one of the previous three terms is unbounded, are valid only for dimensions $d\geq 4$. \\ \\
+Let us remark that the later arguments are valid for all dimensions $d\geq 1$ in the case where the terms $g_{n} c_{n}^{2}, m_{n}c_{n}$ and $a_{n} d_{n }c_{n}$ are bounded; while the former ones, corresponding to the case where at least one of the previous three terms is unbounded, are valid only for dimensions $d\geq 4$. \\ \\

-Finally, we also note that the scalar character of the field $\phi$ does not play a specific role in the the intermediate propositions or the end of the proof and Theorem 3.1 is thus also valid for the $|\phi|^{4}$ vector field. $\Box$.
+Finally, we also note that the scalar character of the field $\varphi$ (i.e. the fact that $\varphi(f) \in \R)$ does not play any role in the intermediate propositions or the end of the proof and Theorem 3.1 is thus also valid for the $|\varphi|^{4}$ vector field. $\Box$.

 {